JanssenProject/jans/docs/cedarling/cedarling-quick-start.md

 ## Two Ways to Perform Authorization Using the Cedarling

-There are two ways to pass the details about the principal who is requesting an action.
+There are two ways to implement authorization using Cedarling based on how to we supply the information regarding the principal.
+Principal is the person or the workload for which the authorization is being checked.

-   1. Pass as a JSON string
+   1. Unsigned JSON: Use JSON string to pass the information related to the pricipal
-   2. Provide principal details using tokens obtained by authenticating the principal.
+   2. Signed tokens: Use the tokens signed by the authentication provider to pass the information related to the principal.
 This is also called Token Based Access Control (TBAC)

 Refer to TBAC quick start guide to understand authorization using TBAC.